Seedance 2.0 API: The Practical Path for Indie Filmmakers

 Does Lotix support Seedance 2.0 Fast?

 Yes.
-Current Lotix video generation support is centered on Seedance 2.0 and Seedance 2.0 Fast.
+Lotix video generation support centers on Seedance 2.0 and Seedance 2.0 Fast.
+The arXiv model card describes Fast as an accelerated variant for lower-latency scenarios.

 Should I still read the official API docs?